 Staff continued to coordinate with the Bay Area Air Quality Management District (Air District) on the Air District's electric vehicle charging infrastructure programs.
-In addition, staff have also been looking at ways to more broadly support electric vehicles and charging infrastructure throughout the region by seeking input from county transportation agencies, transit agencies, community choice aggregators and the Bay Area Air Quality Management District.
+In addition, staff have also been looking at ways to support electric vehicles and charging infrastructure more broadly throughout the region by seeking input from county transportation agencies, transit agencies, community choice aggregators and the Bay Area Air Quality Management District.
 Staff also issued a letter of interest to local agencies to determine electrification needs.
 Based on this input, staff are developing a funding program intended to fill gaps in funding for transportation electrification planning and charger implementation.
 Staff will seek MTC Commission for approval on a funding proposal that includes charging infrastructure grants at transit stations, local jurisdiction fleet planning, county electrification planning and upgrading the bikeshare system to including additional e-bikes and electrified bike pods.

-Task No. Description Responsible Party Work Products Fund Source Start Date End Date 1 Commuter Benefits Ordinance Staff/ consultant (WSP) Telecommute assistance and resources Assistance and resources to employers for compliance Staff led, with customer service support from consultant (ongoing) FHWA PL 07/01/23 06/30/24 2 Carsharing/ Mobility Hubs - significant acceleration of investment in carsharing/mobility hubs Staff, local jurisdictions Managing capital and planning grant awards for implementation of hub CMAQ/ FHWA PL/STBG 07/01/23 06/30/24 3 Vanpool Staff/ Consultant (Commute by Enterprise) Marketing materials Incentives structure Staff-led, with marketing, incentives, and operations support by consultant (ongoing) CMAQ/ FHWA PL 07/01/23 06/30/24 4 Targeted Transportation Alternatives Staff Use pilot program implementation results to determine broader regional implementation (staff-led with support from consultant FHWA PL 07/01/23 06/30/24 5 Trip Caps/ VMT Policy Technical Assistance Staff/ Consultants (Fehr and Peers and Nelson Nygaard) Technical assistance to cities to adopt VMT policy (ongoing) with presentations, GIS maps, memo and presentation templates FHWA PL 07/01/23 06/30/24
+Task No. Description Responsible Party Work Products Fund Source Start Date End Date 1 Commuter Benefits Ordinance Staff/ consultant (WSP) Telecommute assistance and resources Assistance and resources to employers for compliance (ongoing over the fiscal year, employers require assistance on a continual basis) Conduct an evaluation of employer compliance and effectiveness of program Staff led, with customer service support from consultant (ongoing) CMAQ/ STBG 07/01/23 06/30/24 2 Carsharing/ Mobility Hubs - significant acceleration of investment in carsharing/mobility hubs Staff, local jurisdictions Managing capital and planning grant awards for implementation of hub (ongoing over the fiscal year: once the grants are awarded in June, 2023, MTC staff will assist the awardees with planning and design, evaluation and funding obligation procedures).
+MTC anticipates awarding around 10 projects and anticipates releasing a call for projects Spring 2024.
+CMAQ/ STBG 07/01/23 06/30/24

+T7 1 G .
+CC/ 36.1 GN F L C 07/01/22 0.6/20/24 3 Vanpool Staff/ Consultant (Commute by Enterprise) Marketing materials Incentives structure Staff-led, with marketing, incentives, and operations support by consultant (ongoing over the fiscal year, employers require assistance on a continual basis) CMAQ 07/01/23 06/30/24 4 Targeted Transportation Alternatives Staff Use pilot program implementation results to determine broader regional implementation (staff-led with support from consultant).
+The broader program will be developed over the fiscal year and will include summary of findings to executive staff and developing next steps.
+FHWA PL 07/01/23 06/30/24 5 Trip Caps/ VMT Policy Technical Assistance Staff/ Consultants (Fehr and Peers and Nelson Nygaard) Technical assistance to cities to adopt VMT policy (ongoing) with presentations, GIS maps, memo and presentation templates.
+Over the course of the fiscal year, staff will continue to offer technical assistance to local jurisdictions.
+Once complete in December 2023, staff will consider developing additional technical assistance based on needs stated by local jurisdictions.
+FHWA 07/01/23 06/30/24